burhanos2/wifi-adapter-reset-script/README.md

 # wifi-adapter-reset-script
 this is something i made to combat the terrible school wifi not working

-its best to make a shortcut for this that automatically asks for admin rights(i tried making a preset)
+its best to make a shortcut for this that automatically asks for admin rights you can also make the shortcut execute on a key combination (i tried making a preset shortcut)